 - First UTM Source Parameter

 These are basic general user properties for any kind of site:

-The email can be collected automatically from all fields on the website at the time the focus is lost from the input field if the "Auto Tracking" setting is turned on.
+The email can be collected automatically from all fields on the website if the "Auto Tracking" setting is turned on.

 A trigger is a lead's action on your site which initiates auto message sending.

 Any lead event can be a trigger.
 For example: session started, entered sign up page or clicked "Checkout" button.